Brooklyn restaurant teaches refugees culinary skills

 CARROLL GARDENS, Brooklyn — In the spirit of the Statue of Liberty and poet Emma Lazarus, Emma's Torch in Carroll Gardens welcomes all.

 The non-profit restaurant and workforce development program educates refugees through culinary education.
-Creator Kelly Brodie started the restaurant as a pop-up in Red Hook after a career in public policy and volunteering at a homeless shelter.
+Creator Kerry Brodie started the restaurant as a pop-up in Red Hook after a career in public policy and volunteering at a homeless shelter.

 "We're just really hopeful that we can help them see a better side of humanity," Brodie said.
 "A side that believes in them and wants them to succeed."